-Description: the specified sections of the following waters contain populations of sea-run brown trout that provide angling opportunities for trout and salmon all year:

-Aire River - downstream of the Great Ocean Road Bridge

-Avon River - downstream of the Stratford Railway Bridge

-Ford River - downstream of the Great Ocean Road Bridge

-Gellibrand River - downstream of the Great Ocean Road Bridge

-Mitchell River - downstream of Princes Highway Bridge at Bairnsdale

-Tambo River - downstream of the Bruthen Road Bridge.
+Minimum legal size: no minimum.
+Bag limit: 5 salmonids of which no more than 2 fish may exceed 35 cm.
+Closed season: no closed season.
+Description: the specified sections of the following waters contain populations of sea-run brown trout that provide angling opportunities for trout and salmon all year: Aire River - downstream of the Great Ocean Road Bridge Avon River - downstream of the Great Ocean Road Bridge Ford River - downstream of the Great Ocean Road Bridge Gellibrand River - downstream of the Great Ocean Road Bridge Mitchell River - downstream of the Breat Ocean Road Bridge Tambo River - downstream of the Bruthen Road Bridge.